LOSS - What are they?

 LOSS offer an alternative to centralized municipal sewage treatment plants and can serve from 10 to about 370 individual residences, or equivalent flows from schools and churches, campgrounds and recreation vehicle parks, resorts or state park sites, or smaller cities or towns.

-Department of Health LOSS Program staff review and approve LOSS project applications state-wide.
-The LOSS rule is Chapter 246-272B WAC, developed under authority of Chapter 70.118B RCW.
+Our staff review and approve LOSS project applications state-wide.
+The LOSS rule is Chapter 246-272B WAC, developed under authority of Chapter 70A.115 RCW.
 The revised rule became effective July 1, 2011.

 Traditionally, on-site treatment occurs through a septic tank and drainfield, located on or near the property where the sewage is produced.
 Other higher level treatment methods, in combination with a drainfield, are becoming more common, particularly when there is a concern about nutrients such as nitrates in the groundwater or when a drainfield is less able to provide adequate treatment.